typicalname500/Discord-bot-that-utilizes-fifteen.ai/README.md

-# Current state: Not working - Fifteen.ai is down at the moment.
+# Current state: Not working - I'll need to get the emotion parameter to be set correctly.

 ### Use branches to download the right language of bot to use